 You can request a crawl from Google by submitting your URL in the Google Search Console.
 Providing your URL allows Google to find your site faster.

 You can submit your URL by heading to the URL Inspection tab in your Search Console account.
-You can then select the “Test Live URL” option and click “Request Indexing” if the test shows your URL hasn’t already been indexed.
+Then select the "Test Live URL" option and click "Request Indexing" if the test shows your URL hasn't gotten indexed.

 Include internal links in your new page to older content (and vice versa)

 Internals links are hyperlinks you place on your pages that link to other pages on your site with relevant information.

 Internal links help spiders crawl your site by allowing them to travel from page to page more quickly.
 When internal links link to relevant content on your website, it can help Google better understand the context of your content.

 In the same way, internal links also help your visitors navigate your page and find additional content.